Stolen-bike checks

 How to verify a bike is not stolen before buying, which databases to check, what results mean, and what to do if you find a stolen bike or become a victim of theft.

-Enter a frame serial number and we'll check it against UK stolen-bike databases instantly.
+Enter a frame serial number and we'll check it against a stolen-bike registry and rider-filed theft reports instantly.
 Free, no signup.

 Results in seconds.
 Checks our internal database alongside UK stolen-bike registers.